IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/card.md

 <!-- Blazor -->

-To get started, we will need to register the `IgbCardModule` like so:
+To get started, we will need to register the its module, like so:

 ```razor
 IgbCardModule.Register(IgniteUIBlazor);